PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * Themes!!!
 * Added a LOT of Look and Feel themes.
 Total < 100 now
-* Doctring comments for some missing functions
+* Docstring comments for some missing functions
-* PEP8 bindings for button_rebound_collback, set_tooltip, set_focus
+* PEP8 bindings for button_rebound_callback, set_tooltip, set_focus
 * Spin Element Update - shortened code
-* Allow tk.PhotoImage objeft to be passed into Image.update as the data
+* Allow tk.PhotoImage object to be passed into Image.update as the data
 * DrawRectangle - added line_width parameter.
 Defaults to 1
 * Fix for Slider - was only setting the trough color if the background color was being set_focus
 * Added a deiconify call to Window.Normal so it can be used to restore a window that has been minimized.
 Not working on Linux
 * Combo - Fix for not allowing a "0" to be specified as the default
 * Table - Saving the Frame that contains a table in the member variable table_frame.
 This will enable the frame to be changed to expandable in the future so that the table can be resized as a window expands.
 * LOTS AND LOTS of Look and Feel themes!!!!
-* Added SystemDefaultForReal to look and feel that will prodce 100% not styled windows
+* Added SystemDefaultForReal to look and feel that will produce 100% not styled windows
-* Changed the "gray" strings in look and feel table into RGB strtings (e.g. gray25 = #404040).
+* Changed the "gray" strings in look and feel table into RGB strings (e.g. gray25 = #404040).
 No all graphics subsystems
 * Removed Mac restriction from Look and Feel setting changes.
 All color settings are changed EXCEPT for the button color now on a Mac
 * "Fuzzy Logic" Look and Feel Theme Selection - No longer have to memorize every character and get the case right.
-Now can get "close enough" and it'll working
+Now can get "close enough" and it'll work.
 * New function - preview_all_look_and_feel_themes.
 Causes a window to be shown that shows all of the currently available look and feel themes
 * Removed use of CloseButton in popup get file, folder, text.
 Was causing problems where input fields stopped working.
 See bug on GitHub